 Fire Ant Allergy Relief in New Orleans

 Get fire ant allergy testing and treatment in New Orleans.
 Dr. Reena Mehta is a board-certified allergist and immunologist that specializes in insect allergies.
-Ask us about fire ant allergy shots and Schedule your visit today!
+Ask us about fire ant allergy shots and other new treatment options to help alleviate allergies.
+Schedule your visit with Uptown Allergy today!

 “Dr Mehta is a very knowledgeable and caring allergist.
 She was able to immediately diagnose and treat my toddler’s severe allergic reaction.
 She has excellent bedside manners.
 Her office is pleasant, staff is courteous and nice.
 Parking is convenient.
 I am very comfortable about leaving my son’s health in her hands.“